DeFiCh/handbook/src/block.md

 # Blocks and the Blockchain

-The DeFiChain blockchain is a collection of interdependent blocks stored on a distributed digital ledger.
-Each block contains information about the block previous to it and they form a chain - with each additional block reinforcing the ones before it.

-Each block consists of
+Each DeFiChain block consists of

-- a block header: contains metadata about the block and its contents
+- a block header: contains metadata about the block and its contents and links to previous block
 - a body: contains a list of transactions in that block.

-Blocks and transactions are identified by their [SHA256 hashes](./glossary.md#hashing).
+Blocks are identified by their [SHA256 hashes](./glossary.md#hashing).

 ## Block header